cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 Terra's wdio test runner is available via the `tt-wdio` cli or the `wdio-runner` javascript function.

 ### Clean Screenshots
-Terra Toolkit now offers a screenshot cleanup tool to remove `errorScrenshots`, `latest`, `diff` and, if indicated, `reference` screenshots.
+Terra Toolkit now offers a screenshot cleanup tool to remove `errorScreenshots`, `latest`, `diff` and, if indicated, `reference` screenshots.

 This is available via the `tt-clean-screenshots` cli or the `clean-screenshots` javascript function.